kkruecke/cplus-documentation/notes/variadic-templates.rst

 	int tail;
     };

-Now given an instance of C, like that below, how do we access each tail member at each level of the hierarchy?
+Now given an instance of ``C``, like that below, here is how we access each tail member at each level of the hierarchy:

 .. code-block:: cpp